Cincinnati Bengals: Marvin Lewis years (2003–2018)

-The Bengals began to emerge from that dismal period into a new era of increased consistency, however, after the team finished with its worst record in history, 2–14, which led to the hiring of Marvin Lewis as head coach in 2003.
+The Bengals began to emerge from that dismal period into a new era of increased consistency, however, after the team finished with its worst record in team history, 2–14, which led to the hiring of Marvin Lewis as head coach in 2003.
 Carson Palmer, the future star quarterback, was drafted in 2003, but did not play a snap that whole season, as Jon Kitna had a comeback year (voted NFL Comeback Player of the Year).
 Despite Kitna's success, Palmer was promoted to starting quarterback the following season.
-Under Palmer, the team advanced to the playoffs for the first time since 1990 in the 2005 season, which also was the first time the team had a winning percentage above .500 since 1990.
+The team finished with an 8–8 record and missed the postseason in 2004.
+Under Palmer, the team advanced to the playoffs for the first time since 1990 losing in the Wild Card Round to the Pittsburgh Steelers 31–17 in the 2005 season, which also was the first time the team had a winning percentage above .500 since 1990.

 The Bengals returned to the playoffs again in 2009 in a season that included the franchise's first-ever division sweep.
 This was especially impressive since two of the teams swept by the Bengals – the Pittsburgh Steelers and the Baltimore Ravens – had made it to the AFC Championship Game the previous season.
 Marvin Lewis was rewarded for the accomplishment with the NFL Coach of the Year Award.
 In the 2010 season, the Bengals posted a 4–12 record.

 Following the disappointing 2010 season, quarterback Carson Palmer demanded to be traded.
 When the Bengals refused to do so, Palmer announced his retirement from the NFL.
 He later was moved at the NFL trade deadline to the Oakland Raiders.
 In the 2011 NFL draft, the Bengals selected wide receiver A. J. Green in the first round and quarterback Andy Dalton in the second round.

 The Bengals improved to 9–7 in the 2011 season, and clinched a playoff spot.
 Dalton and Green became the most prolific rookie WR-QB duo in history, connecting 65 times for 1,057 yards.
 However, they lost to the Houston Texans, 31–10, in the Wild Card round.
 In the 2012 season, the Bengals clinched a playoff spot once more with a win over the Pittsburgh Steelers, going to the playoffs in back-to-back years for the first time since 1982.
 However, the Bengals faced the Texans in the first round yet again and took another early exit, losing 19–13.